Adult Intensive Care Unit (4 Central Wing)

 Our goal is to maintain patient privacy and provide a calm and healing environment.
 Please always use the intercom before entering the unit.
 We appreciate your understanding.

 We ask that all personal belongings, such as clothing, jewelry and wallets, be taken home for safekeeping.
 Watches, rings, earrings and necklaces can interfere with medical procedures and are easily lost.
 If your loved one uses glasses, dentures or hearing aids, please inform our nurses and tell the bedside nurse any time you bring an item or take it home.
-We strive to keep an accurate log of items kept at each patient's bedside, but we are not responsible for any lost or stolen items.
+We strive to keep an accurate log of items kept at each patient’s bedside.
+We are not responsible for any lost or stolen items.

 Wireless-enabled Internet service is available in your room.
-Please ask your nurse for access code information or assistance.

 You may use your cell phone inside the patient’s room or outside the unit.
 Please do not use cell phones in the unit hallways.
 Cameras and cell phone photography are not allowed in our ICU.